milanaryal/milanaryal.github.io/_posts/2020-03-20-the-best-ad-blocker-extensions-for-your-favourite-web-browser-free-and-open-source.md

 | [Adblock Fast](https://adblockfast.com/){:rel="nofollow"} | Chromium, Android, iOS | Fast |

 *Popular Chromium based browser that support the above ad-blocker extensions are Chrome, Safari, Edge, Opera, Brave, Vivaldi, Yandex, ...et cetera.*

+---

+Check out [FilterLists](http://filterlists.com/){:rel="nofollow"} for a comprehensive list of filter lists from all over the web (click the Add link of a filter list to import that list into your favourite Ad-blocker).